Marc-Berg/node-red-contrib-iobroker/docs/nodes/iob-out.md

 ```

 ### Custom Timestamps
-Override automatic timestamp:
+Override automatic timestamp used for the state write:
 ```
 msg.ts = Date.now() - 3600000;  // 1 hour ago
 ```

-**Behavior:** The `ts` (timestamp) will be set to your custom value, while `lc` (last changed) will always be set to the current time when the value is actually written.
-This ensures proper tracking of when the value was last modified in the system.
+Behavior: When msg.ts is a number, the state write uses it as ts.
+The lc (last changed) is set to the write time.

 ### Creating Empty Objects
 Create ioBroker objects without setting a value by passing `null` as the payload.
 (Set payload type to JSON and value to null)